 - Cardiovascular disorders, such as high blood pressure, high cholesterol, or coronary artery disease

-Your participation is voluntary, and does not affect your coverage.
+Your participation is voluntary, and doesn’t affect your health plan benefits.
 This program is free of charge and is open only to those who are invited to participate.
-The MTM program is not considered a benefit for all members.
+The MTM program isn’t a benefit for all members.

-What services are included in the Medication Therapy Management Program (MTM Program)?
+What services are included in the Medication Therapy Management (MTM) Program?